 “I was pre-med for most of college until I took an intensive art course my senior year called Textile Design.
 I had already been admitted to a top-three medical school and decided to take the course only to fulfill a general education requirement.
 I worked harder in that class than in my chemistry and pre-med courses—I spent many nights working on projects.
 After the course was over, my teacher took me aside and said I had enormous potential in the arts.
 Her encouragement helped me get an apprenticeship at Christian Dior Couture.
 I’m now one of the youngest top designers in the world, and I wouldn’t be where I am without her encouragement to chase the unknown.” —Misha Kaura, CEO and Creative Director of Darlinghurst Enterprises.
-Check out the 18 shopping secrets teachers use when buying back-to-school supplies.
+If you or your kids are heading back to school, you need the right supplies.
+That’s why you should follow the 18 shopping secrets teachers use when buying back-to-school supplies.

 A teacher’s praise made all the difference

 “I’ll never forget my high school English teacher and her encouragement.
 I had some teenage insecurities, and she consistently built up my confidence with praise based on my work in her class.
 She encouraged me to apply to Ivy League colleges, and though I initially protested, with her support throughout the application process I was accepted into several!
 This was a surprise to me, but she knew all along that I had what it took to get in.
 Without her encouragement, though, I wouldn’t have ever applied.” —Colette Coleman, founder of Coleman Strategy.